UniversalStacker/Night-Owl-Todo/README.md

 🚀 How to Install
 For Regular Users (Windows)
 Go to the Releases page.

-Download the latest CustomeFlow Version
+Download the latest CustomFlow Version from releases.
 Double-click to run!
 (Windows may show a "SmartScreen" warning since it's an unrecognized app; just click More Info -> Run Anyway).

 For Developers (Python)